pk-labs/penumbra-explorer/README.md

 ## CSS, icons and fonts

 The project uses CSS modules with the global CSS and theme at `src/lib/css`.
-It uses modern CSS with variables, flex, grid, animations, etc. Most components can be overridden with `className`.
+Theming is done with CSS variables and most components can be overridden with `className`.
 PostCSS plugins add additional features such as normalizing and nesting.

 <https://lucide.dev/> is used for most icons.
-Some are custom and extracted from
+Some are custom and exported from
 Figma.

 The `Poppins` and `Work Sans` fonts are loaded with `next/font/google` whereas